We will run trains every Sunday and Bank Hol Monday until September 24th

 If you are infected with Covid, please do not ride the railway.

-Standard single fares are £1,00 C <16 and £1,50 A. Day pass £4.00 C <16 and £5.00 A. Please note that day passes are not transferable.
+Standard single fares are £1,00 C <16 and £1,50 A. Day pass £4.00 C <16 and £5.00 A. Please note that day passes are not transferable and are not sold in the final hour of operations

 We will do our best to run as advertised but please note that during foul weather service may be cancelled, suspended or, as a last resort, abandoned.
-Please also remember that we are all unpaid volunteers running trains in our spare time.
-We enjoy doing this as much as you enjoy riding!
+Please also remember that we are all unpaid volunteers running trains in our spare time We enjoy doing this as much as you enjoy riding!
 We will endeavour to run services at the times above, but they may vary.

 We will include accessible carriage.
 No7, in our Mainline trains on Sundays and Bank Holiday Mondays wherever possible.
 This carriage can convey wheelchair users, accompanied prams/pushchairs, guide dogs, other accompanied dogs (at staff discretion) and also people who are unable to ride on our existing “sit astride” carriages.
 It is not suitable for “mobility scooters”.
 Please note that the Heritage Track is unable to accommodate the previously mentioned passengers.

-Child fares for 2023 are unchanged (since 2006!) at £1 for the Mainline.
+Child fares for 2024 are unchanged (since 2006!) at £1 for the Mainline.
 Adult tickets are just 1,50.
 The former ticketless system changed in 2017 and heritage or souvenir tickets are issued.
 Please obtain these from the booking office/desk and retain for inspection on the train or at the station entrance.
 You may wish to keep these for scrapbooks or journals or for possible promotions later in the season.
 A used ticket bin is provided at the exit if you wish to dispose of your ticket thoughtfully.
-NB Please note that, at present, individual tickets are neither issued nor clipped.
+NB Please note that, at present, individual tickets are not issued .
 A receipt wiil instead be given for total fares paid.
 Please also note that 2-trip tickets are not available at present.

 As with any railway, all tickets are issued subject to conditions.
 A copy of the Conditions of Carriage may be found here

-We will be running special charity days, on selected Saturdays or Bank Hol Mondays in 2023.
+We will be running special charity days, on selected Saturdays or Bank Hol Mondays in 2024.

 Our regular donations to local schools and EAAA continue.

-From October 2023 to Easter 2024 we will run pop-up trains on most Sundays.
+From October 2024 to Easter 2025 we will run pop-up trains on most Sundays.

 Photography at Eaton Park Min.
 Rly.